 You may not think of growing potatoes indoors, but you certainly can do it.
 Basically, you just plant them in a deeper pot with potting soil over the potatoes.

 Microgreens are little green plants that are most commonly used in the fine dining arena.
-But they are also packed full of vitamins, add great flavor to your food, and are also nice for garnish too.
+They are packed full of vitamins, add great flavor to your food, and are also nice for garnishes.

-So if the idea of that sounds exciting to you, then you should try growing them yourself.
+If that sounds exciting to you, then you should try growing microgreens yourself.
 Plus, they are easily grown indoors.

-However, those days are soon to be over because you can grow mushrooms indoors.
 You don’t even need sunlight.
-You basically dampen the soil where the mushrooms are planted and then place them in a dark closet or attic.
+You dampen the soil where the mushrooms are planted and then place them in a dark closet or attic.

 Scallions are a great addition to many recipes.
-For me, I love them to top off a bowl of loaded potato soup.
+You can use them to top off the bowl of a loaded potato soup.

-So when I discovered these little gems could be grown indoors, I got super excited.
-If you love scallions too, then you might want to try growing them inside and see what you think.
+These little gems can be grown indoors.
+If you love scallions, then you try growing scallions inside and see what you think.

 So if you are looking for something that you can plant and it will provide fresh produce in a short amount of time, then you might really want to give radishes some consideration.